 Volubilis can easily be reached as a day trip from either Fes or Meknes.
 And while most tourists arrive as part of an organized tour, it is actually quite simple to get there on your own via train and shared taxis (called “grand taxis”).
 This provides you the flexibility to see Volubilis at your own pace.
 You can combine it with a visit to nearby Moulay Idriss – one of the holiest cities in all of Morocco!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 A Trip to the Roman Ruins of Volubilis, Morocco

 From Fes to Meknes

 Trains in Morocco are both comfortable and punctual.
-You can purchase tickets either at the ticket counter or from the self-service kiosks which have menus in Arabic and French and are surprisingly easy to use.
+You can purchase tickets at the ticket counter or from the self-service kiosks, which have menus in Arabic and French and are surprisingly easy to use.
 An employee is usually standing nearby to help.

 At the time of writing (February 2018) a ticket from Fes to Meknes cost 22 Dhs (~$2.50 USD) for a second class seat and 32 Dhs (~$3.50 USD) for first class.
-First class cabins have 6 seats (3 on each side) and your seat would be assigned when you purchase your ticket.
-Second class has 8 seats per cabin (4 on each side) and seats are first-come-first-served.
-The cabins are often very crowded so if you arrive late you may need to stand for the duration of the journey.
+First-class cabins have six seats (three on each side) and your seat would be assigned when you purchase your ticket.
+The second class has eight seats per cabin (four on each side) and seats are first-come-first-served.
+The cabins are often very crowded.
+If you arrive late, you may need to stand for the duration of the journey.

 The distance from Fes to Meknes by train is 33 miles and the ride takes just under an hour.
 Trains depart every hour and you can check the train schedule (and current ticket prices) on the official Moroccan Railway website.